-This guideline was developed following the AAPD's 1989 consensus conference on behavior management for the pediatric dental patient.
-In 2003, the AAPD held another symposium on behavior guidance, with proceedings published in Pediatric Dentistry (2004, Vol. 26, No. 2).
-This revision reflects a review of those proceedings, other dental and medical literature related to behavior guidance of the pediatric patient, and sources of recognized professional expertise and stature including both the academic and practicing pediatric dental communities and the standards of the Commission on Dental Accreditation.
-4 MEDLINE searches were performed using key terms such as "behavior management in children", "behavior management in dentistry", "child behavior and dentistry", "child and dental anxiety", "child preschool and dental anxiety", "child personality and test", "child preschool personality and test", "patient cooperation", "dentists and personality", "dentist-patient relations", "patient assessment", "treatment deferral", and "restraint".
+This document is an update of the previous guideline adopted in 1990 and last revised in 2008.
+It was developed/revised following the AAPD's 1988 and 2003 conferences on behavior management for the pediatric dental patient.
+4,5 This update reflects a review of those proceedings, other dental and medical literature related to behavior guidance of the pediatric patient, and sources of recognized professional expertise and stature including both the academic and practicing pediatric dental communities and the standards of the Commission on Dental Accreditation.6 In addition, a systematic search of the MEDLINE/PubMed® electronic database was performed using the following parameters: Terms such as "behavior management in children", "behavior management in dentistry", "child behavior and dentistry", "child and dental anxiety", "child preschool and dental anxiety", "child personality and test",